 Mmmmm, warm squishy mud between your toes, and all over your body and face.
 It’s a bit of dirty bliss when enjoyed as a mud bath at a spa.
-Besides being relaxing, mud baths are good for detoxifying, their anti-inflammatory benefits, and helping skin conditions like eczema and rosacea.
+Besides being relaxing, mud baths are good for detoxifying, for their anti-inflammatory benefits, and for helping skin conditions like eczema and rosacea.

 Sure, you get filthy and smell fragrant for a while, but after you clean up, you look especially gorgeous.
 That’s because your skin cells are rejuvenated and stimulated, causing them to plump up for a refreshing glow.

 The natural muds of Calistoga are famous for their curative, beautifying properties.
 The land’s original residents, the Wappo tribe, settled Calistoga some 8,000 years ago.
 The Wappo believed the geysers’ steaming mineral water had healing powers.
-Calistoga baths are particularly coveted since they combine two cherished ingredients: natural hot springs water rich with minerals, and volcanic ash that’s abundant in the area’s soil, from the eruption of Mount St. Helena millions of years ago.
+Calistoga baths are particularly coveted since they combine two cherished ingredients: natural hot springs water rich with minerals, and volcanic ash that’s abundant in the area’s soil from the eruption of Mount St. Helena millions of years ago.
 Mixed together, they become an elixir.